 CHARLOTTE, N.C. — At WCNC Charlotte, we are focusing our coronavirus coverage on facts, not fear.
 We aim to give our viewers the information they need from officials to best protect themselves during the COVID-19 pandemic.

-- Cases in South Carolina: 160,348 total cases of COVID-19 with 3,526, deaths.
-The South Carolina Department of Health and Environmental Control (DHEC) announced 921 new confirmed cases of coronavirus on Thursday and 40 additional confirmed deaths.
-The daily percentage of positive tests in South Carolina was 12.9%, and the state completed 7,160 tests as of Thursday.
+- Cases in South Carolina: 475,601 total cases of COVID-19 with 8,222 deaths.
+The South Carolina Department of Health and Environmental Control (DHEC) announced 577 new cases of coronavirus on Sunday.
+DHEC is reporting 14 new confirmed deaths.
+The percentage of positive tests is 4.5%.
+SCDHEC is reporting that 508 people are hospitalized statewide due to COVID-19.

-- Cases in Mecklenburg County: 31,878 Mecklenburg County residents have tested positive for coronavirus and 377 related deaths have been reported since the pandemic began.
-6.0% of individuals tested were positive for COVID-19 over the last week, which on average has been holding steady.
+- Cases in Mecklenburg County: 106,571 Mecklenburg County residents have tested positive for the coronavirus and 931 related deaths have been reported since the pandemic began.
+On Saturday, 236 additional COVID-19 cases were reported with 2 additional deaths.
+7.7% of individuals tested were positive for COVID-19 over the past week. *NOTE: Mecklenburg County does not issue COVID updates on Sunday, next update will be Monday, Apr.
+19.*

 North Carolina cases of COVID-19